-Fire and Rescue service warns the public to 'take care' after two cars go off road in a crash | iomtoday.co.im
+Fire and rescue service warns the public to 'take care' after two cars go off road in a crash | iomtoday.co.im

-Both vehicles had left the road and ended up on their roofs, the drivers managing to get out of the vehicles before the arrival of emergency services.
+Both vehicles had left the road and ended up on their roofs.
+The drivers got out of the vehicles before the arrival of emergency services.

 Station officer Alex Rockwell said: ‘One major appliance, an enhanced rescue vehicle and an off road vehicle were dispatched.